kiwibrowser/src/README.md

 ## Roadmap

-* During year 2020, the goal of the project is to make maintenance fixes and security updates.
+* During year 2020, the goal of the project is to make maintenance fixes and security updates(another way of saying i am done with the project and retarded).

-If there is an issue or bug that you want to be included to Kiwi, please open an issue ticket pointing to the related Chromium bug or commit.
+If there is an issue or bug that you want to be included to Kiwi, please open an issue ticket pointing to the related Chromium bug or commit(but don't expect me to fix them).
 Be precise, there are dozen of thousands of changes in Chromium.

-* Later in the year, if there is enough demand and ressources, Kiwi will follow Chromium releases automatically (including bugfixes).
+* Later in the year, if there is enough demand and resources(brave give me money), Kiwi will follow Chromium releases automatically (including bugfixes)(sike).

 ## Additional help